 Crucially the British Register of Ships has in recent years been at the forefront of the adaption of international maritime law into substantially equivalent yacht friendly regulations.

 All things being equal the British flag and the registries comprising the ‘red ensign’ group provide the best operating system for a yacht of any size and type.

 Other nations have also developed their registers in recent years to entice yacht owners with Malta and the Republic of the Marshall Islands becoming increasingly popular alternatives to the British Register of Ships.

-To help simplify the choice of registry for yacht owners we have created a yacht registry selector form that yacht owners can complete in order to receive a free no obligation proposal for the registration of their yacht at our recommended port of registry.
+To help simplify the choice of registry for yacht owners we have created a yacht registry flag finder tool that yacht owners can use in order to receive a free no obligation proposal for the registration of their yacht at our recommended port of registry.